The 20 Best Werner Syndrome Doctors in Norway

 Oslo, NO

-Geir Selbaek practices in Oslo, Norway.
+Geir Selbaek practices practicing medicine in Oslo, Norway.
 Selbaek is rated as an Experienced expert by MediFind in the treatment of Werner Syndrome.
-Their top areas of expertise are Dementia, Alzheimer's Disease, Developmental Dysphasia Familial, and Vascular Dementia.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses Dementia, Alzheimer's Disease, Developmental Dysphasia Familial, and Vascular Dementia.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.